AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 condemned, but his doctrine of universal salvation, never.
 Methodius, who wrote AD 300; Pamphilus and Eusebius, AD 310; Eustathius, AD 380;
 Epiphanius, AD 376 and 394; Theophilus, AD 400-404, and Jerome, A. D.
-400; all give lists of Origen\'s errors, but none name his Universalism among them.
+400; all give lists of Origen's errors, but none name his Universalism among them.
 Besides, some of those who condemned his errors were Universalists, as the school of Antioch.
-And many who were opponents of Origenism were mentioned by Origen\'s enemies with honor notwithstanding they were Universalists, as Clement of Alexandria, and Gregory of Nyssa.
+And many who were opponents of Origenism were mentioned by Origen's enemies with honor notwithstanding they were Universalists, as Clement of Alexandria, and Gregory of Nyssa.

 Pamphilus and Eusebius, AD 307-310, jointly wrote an Apology for Origen